-Demoiselle CraneGrus virgo is the world’s smallest crane (appreciably smaller than Common Crane).
-Breeds along a band of mid-latitude Eurasia from Black Sea to northeastern China.
+Demoiselle CraneGrus virgo is the world’s smallest crane (appreciably smaller than Common CraneG. grus).
+Breeds mid-latitude Eurasia from Black Sea to northeast China.
 East Asian flocks winter in India, making arduous migration across Himalayas.
-For breeding, favors grasslands with water nearby.
-Has omnivorous diet typical of cranes.
+HABITAT & BEHAVIOR Breeding favors grasslands with water nearby.
+Omnivorous diet typical of cranes.
 Like all cranes, flies with trailing legs and extended neck, and mating pairs dance.
-Monotypic.
-Adult mainly pale blue-grey, with grey crown, black head, and black neck, the black plumage extending to center of breast.
-Head rounder than head of Common Crane; neck shorter.
+ID & COMPARISON Adult mainly pale blue-grey, with grey crown, black head, and black neck, the black plumage extending to center of breast.
+Head rounder than Common Crane; neck shorter.
 Diagnostic black breast can be difficult to see from a distance.
-Like Common Crane, Demoiselle in flight shows black trailing edge to otherwise grey underwing.
+Like Common Crane, Demoiselle in flight shows black trailing edge to grey underwing.
 When Demoiselle is standing, elongated black neck feathers protrude below chest.
-Long grey tertials form low arc over rump, giving a silhouette very different from that of Common Crane.
-Juvenile paler (especially head); eye-tuft is faint, feathers of foreneck protrude less, and arc over rump is less pronounced.
-Bill short, yellowish.
+Long grey tertials form low arc over rump, giving a silhouette very different from Common Crane.
+Juvenile paler (especially head); eye-tuft faint, feathers of foreneck protrude less, and arc over rump is less pronounced.
+BARE PARTS Bill short, yellowish.
 Feet grey.
-Vocal throughout year, with rattling, trumpeting, and bugling typical of cranes.
+VOICE Vocal throughout year, with rattling, trumpeting, and bugling typical of cranes.
 Vocalizations higher-pitched and drier than Common Crane. — Craig Brelsford

 In this and the next post, posts 3 and 4 of our five-part series, I offer you an illustrated list of the interesting birds that I have recorded in Northern Xinjiang.
 The posts are divided into passerines and non-passerines, with this post showcasing the latter.
 The image above shows three of our key birds of Xinjiang 2017: clockwise from left, Long-legged Buzzard, Red-fronted Serin, and Eversmann’s Redstart. — Craig Brelsford